What Drugs Are The Most Dangerous/Addictive?

-The good news is that people are also able to get clean and sober no matter what type or quantity of drugs they use.
+The good news is that people can also get clean and sober no matter what type or quantity of drugs they use.

 Drugs like opioids and methamphetamine are considered highly addictive.
 Addiction takes place because the continued use of these drugs causes physical changes in the brain.
-These changes make a person develop a tolerance to the drug, requiring more of it to get the same effects they seek.
+These changes make a person develop a tolerance to the drug, requiring more of it to get the same effects.

 Not only do these drugs cause withdrawal effects, but they also cause a person to be more compulsive and do things they usually wouldn’t do, all in the pursuit of a high.
 Most people addicted to drugs or alcohol display addictive behavior.
 They may sell possessions, try to get illegal prescriptions, or even try a more potent drug to get the relief they’re seeking.